microsoft/WhatTheHack/070-BuildYourOwnCopilot/Coach/Solution-03.md

 Optional exercise:

-- Challenge the attendees implement an `ISystemPromptService` class that retrieves the system prompt from a different source (e.g., Azure Cosmos DB, GitHub, etc.).
+- Challenge the attendees to implement an `ISystemPromptService` class that retrieves the system prompt from a different source (e.g., Azure Cosmos DB, GitHub, etc.).
 This should be addressed at the end of the hackathon by attendees who finish the main exercises early.

 ### [Challenge 3][Exercise 3.2.1]